How To Protect Your High Credit Score While You’re Shopping For A Mortgage

 - Give up your social security number so lenders can give accurate quotes instead of just guesses

-Your credit scores can mean the difference between a 3.25% and a 4.25% mortgage rate; a conforming mortgage and an FHA mortgage; an underwriting approval and an underwriting denial.
+Letting a lender see your credit score can mean the difference between a 3.25% and a 4.25% mortgage rate; a conforming mortgage and an FHA mortgage; an underwriting approval and an underwriting denial.

 Start your shopping and do it right.
 See today's low mortgage rates.